Disneyland Hotel Review: Is It Worth The Price?

 There are lots of Disney touches including artwork on the walls.
 As you can see we had Raya art in ours.
 There's also a beautiful Tangled-themed mirror on the desk in the corner and a super fancy coffee station.

 The bathroom was lovely as well.
-There are good amenities, super soft towels, and powerful hot shower, and an amazing seven-dwarves-themed mirror.
+There are good amenities, super soft towels, a powerful hot shower, and an amazing seven-dwarves-themed mirror.
 There's even a bidet!
-The only nitpick about the bathroom I had was the shower glass door doesn't fully open due to the towel heater in the way and the mirror isn't a stream-free mirror which I'd expect at this price point.
+The only nitpick about the bathroom I had was the shower glass door doesn't fully open due to the towel heater in the way and the mirror isn't a steam-free mirror which I'd expect at this price point.

 Disneyland Hotel Video Walk-Through

-To see a walkthrough of our room check out 1-minute room tour view either on Facebook Reel or Instagram Reel.
+To see a walkthrough of our room check out our 1-minute room tour on Facebook Reel or Instagram Reel.

 Disneyland Hotel Issues